PoisotLab/MS_network_els/els_networks.md

 In ecological communities, interactions between species are organized in ways that are non-random.
 The organization of these interactions, in turn, drives or changes some properties of the community, such as its stability, productivity, or ability to resist extinctions.
+(Structure, analyser la structure informe sur les processus et règles fondamentales, etc. )

 The way interactions are organized can be studied by investigating the structure of *Species Interaction Networks*.
 In this representations, species are "nodes", and interactions are "edges".
 Two species are linked by an edge if there is an interaction between them.
+SINs are therefore an abstraction of ecological systems, integrating informations about both the its components (the nodes) and their organisation (how they are connected through the edges).
+Both nodes and edges can carry additional information such as weigths (*e.g.* species abundance, intensity of the gene flow between two populations, etc.), location in space and time, edges direction and sign and nodes labels (*e.g.* species identity).
+This information is summarized mathematically in the adjacency matrix (typically named $A$, see definition in glossary).
+(Graph theory, etc.)

+Types de réseaux écologiques et résultats principaux ?
+Nodes and edges at different scales, common tool (graph theory) different application What are the main results associated with the introduction of GT in these sub-fields.
+- landscape connectivity
+- metacomunities
+- population and community ecology
+- etc.

 Describing and understanding the structure of species interaction networks is an active, and growing, field of ecological research.
 In this contribution, we will